Travel Unity Event Standards

 FOUNDATIONAL COMMITMENT

-Any organization that seeks to align with any of Travel Unity’s DEI Standards must commit to being welcoming to individuals of all backgrounds and abilities in all aspects of its work.
+Any organization that seeks to align with any of Travel Unity’s Inclusion Standards must commit to being welcoming to individuals of all backgrounds and abilities in all aspects of its work.

 Overview of Pillars